Brown Sugar Bars

 - Bake at 350 degrees for 20 minutes.

-- While the crust is baking, in a medium bowl, combine the brown sugar, Karo syrup, bourbon maple syrup, rum, butter, salt, and vanilla with a whisk.
+- While the crust is baking, in a medium bowl, combine the brown sugar, Karo syrup, maple syrup, rum, butter, salt, and vanilla with a whisk.
 Whisk in the egg until the mixture is smooth.

 - Pour the mixture into the warm crust.